lindomarbatistao/lindomarbatistao/README.md

 <h3> Hello, my name is Lindomar José Batistão.
 I am a professor in the Technical Course in Systems Development.
-I have a degree in Electrical Engineering with an emphasis on Telecommunications, a specialization in Automation Engineering, and I am currently pursuing a degree in Systems Analysis and Development Development Development Development.</h3>
+I have a degree in Electrical Engineering with an emphasis on Telecommunications, a specialization in Automation Engineering, and I am currently pursuing a degree in Systems Analysis and Development Development Development.</h3>